Ehanlion/mist_obsidian/0. The North-West Highlands/Towns, Cities/Smears-burrow.md

 9. Mary-Anne Birch (Elf): Librarian for the Old Birch Library
 10. Fogram Heavygaze (goliath): a prolific miner
 11. Gurdath Fallonswallow (firbolg): a well liked and boisterous miner
+12. Gargle (green grung): grung in marriage, lost ring and was saved by [[Slug Stoll]]
+13. Gaston Long-line: deceased now, poaching fisherman
 # The Center of the Town:
 The town is centered on the library with the ancient and massive birch tree being the center piece of the town.
 Lines with lanterns hanging from them are hung from the long-since petrified branches of the old tree and at night they light up the town center.